haschka/pdb2fasta/README.md

 Extracts the fasta sequence from protein stored in a PDB file.

-This is a tool inspired by Pirre Poulain's pdb2fasta in bash article c.f.: [https://cupnet.net/pdb2fasta/](https://cupnet.net/pdb2fasta/) The tool outlined there however has several quriks and fails on PDB files such as [7VWC](https://www.rcsb.org/structure/7VWC), and might be
+This is a tool inspired by Pierre Poulain's pdb2fasta in bash article c.f.: [https://cupnet.net/pdb2fasta/](https://cupnet.net/pdb2fasta/) The tool outlined there however has several quriks and fails on PDB files such as [7VWC](https://www.rcsb.org/structure/7VWC), and might be